bandhandut19/bond-bike-rental-backend/README.md

-## Initially Auto Added Admin Credentials
+## Initially Auto Added Admin Credentials For Checking Purposes of PH TEAM written will delete it later on
   - bondon21081@gmail.com
   - 1200